Social Work Scotland response to the Scottish Government Review of Local Authority Financial Returns – Social Work Services (LFR03)

 As remarked earlier, care homes for children and young people are retained, but not Residential Schools (£125m net in 2018-19) or secure accommodation (£12m); these are significant services in policy terms and should be reinstated.

-The retention of Day Care and Equipment etc is welcome, but what is the rationale for retaining “Supported Employment” when spend in 2018-19 was only £7m?
+The retention of Day Care and Equipment etc is welcome, but what is the rationale for retaining “Supported Employment” when spending in 2018-19 was only £7m?

 According to the 2018-19 LFR3 returns, income from charging for social work/care services provided income of some £243m for councils, which is about 19% of the total social work/care service income (as derived from subtracting Net from Gross service expenditure).